kxhaaa/Reconstruct-3D-Human-Pose/README.md

 [https://github.com/Megvii-BaseDetection/YOLOX](https://github.com/Megvii-BaseDetection/YOLOX)<br />

 ## Acknowledgement
-We also thank Prof. Hongdong Li for ENGN 8501 and all the course tutors.
+We thank [https://github.com/nkolot/SPIN](https://github.com/nkolot/SPIN) for the model and data preprocessiong parts.
+We thank [https://github.com/Megvii-BaseDetection/YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) for human detection parts.
+And we also thank Prof. Hongdong Li for ENGN 8501 and all the course tutors.